Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 The West Townshend Country Store may look like dozens of other Vermont country stores, but it’s far from commonplace.
 This welcoming space is the hub of the neighborhood, housing a nonprofit community center dedicated to promoting local agricultural, economic, and social activities.

-Organized by The West River Community Project, this multi-faceted space includes the West Townshend post office, a wonderful donation-based cafe, a thrift store upstairs, the Townshend farmers’ market, a community kitchen space, and a live music venue.
+Organized by The West River Community Project, this multi-faceted space includes the West Townshend post office, a wonderful donation-based cafe, an upstairs thrift store, the Townshend farmers’ market, a community kitchen, and a live music venue.

 Community events are scheduled throughout the week, including pizza night and live music on Friday, past on Saturday evenings, and a roots jam with brunch on Sunday.